 City University of Seattle Alumni are welcome to use our library's physical materials and online resources, including article databases, on-site at the CityU Library in Seattle, Washington.

 Members of the public are welcome to use our library’s physical materials and select online resources at the on-site public access computer at the CityU Library in Seattle, Washington.

 Circulation PeriodMaterials in the CityU Library circulate for the following time periods:

-If a patron needs an item that is already checked out, he/she may place a hold on the item.
-Hold requests may be submitted in person, through Ask a Librarian, or by phone.
-Patrons may place their own holds through the online catalog.
-Holds cannot be placed on items that are on reserve for specific courses.
+If a patron needs an item that is checked out, s/he may place a hold on the item.
+Hold requests may be submitted through Ask a Librarian, by phone, or in person.

-If an item has been placed on hold by another patron, the original due date is still valid.
+If an item has been placed on hold by another patron, the original due date is still in effect.

 Default Replacement CostsBooks - $50

 Curriculum - $100

 Interlibrary loan materials - $80 Suspension of Borrowing Privileges: